w2 - cooking with gas

 simple output (LEDs) to demonstrate interaction

-the resulting focus I decided for W2:
+The resulting focus I decided for this week's making:

-fostering connections (and/or community?) between people and their environment
+fostering connections (and/or community) between people and their environment

 transforming public space